In a world of uncertain electric power, backup power options keep the lights on, the family warm, and the food safe.

 • Portable Generator: Not automatic.
 Needs frequent refueling.
 Must be set up and connected before each use.

 • Solar + Battery Storage: Solar cells produce electricity in the sunshine.
-Batteries store power from the grid or solar array.
+Batteries store power from the solar array or from the grid.

 A power outage darkens the streets of a large city.